Bobby5291/bluestream_acm200/README.md

 * Local network control of the Blustream ACM200 video matrix
 * Configuration via the Home Assistant UI (Config Flow)
 * Media Player entities for zone/output control
-* Sensor entities for device and zone status
-* Select entities for input and routing selection
 * No cloud dependency

 ---